 Do a free online search for unclaimed property in your name or family member’s name on the National Association of Unclaimed Property Administration (NAUPA).
 Each state you reside in has its searchable database for unclaimed money.

 Typically, the unclaimed property goes to the state after a year or more of inactivity.
 People sometimes forget where they kept their money, get older, and forget about leaving money behind.
-They have moved away, gotten ill, or passed away, and their heirs may be unaware.
+They have moved away, gotten ill, or bank and investment accounts, safe deposit accounts, payments from insurance policies, dividends and interest income, financial securities, uncashed paychecks, and security deposits left with landlords.

 10. Lost Retirement Benefits